Sedation Dentistry Offers Comfort and Convenience

 Are you the kind of person who would choose to stay at home with a terrible toothache rather than brave a dental visit?
 Thanks to sedation dentistry at Gulch Dental Studio, you can now receive any dental treatment you need while remaining relaxed and comfortable.
 We offer nitrous oxide and oral sedation at our Nashville, TN, office.
 And by working alongside an experienced doctor licensed to provide general anesthesia, we can provide a complete range of options.
 We are proud to be one of the only practices in the Nashville area to offer general anesthesia.
-Whether you need a routine cleaning or root canal therapy, we go to great lengths to ensure your safety and peace of mind.
+Whether you need a routine cleaning, periodontal therapy, oral surgery procedure, or root canal therapy, we go to great lengths to ensure your safety and peace of mind.
 When you come to our office, you can expect to experience a patient-centered environment with a team of professionals dedicated to your health and well-being.

 Benefits of Sedation Dentistry